 Discover the needs and personality of the group through purposeful observation.

 Take 15 to 20 minutes a day to test out 3-5 groups to see if they’ll be a good fit for you.

 Observe what works in this particular culture.
 Some groups will have the same purpose, but their culture will be very different.
-It is not necessary to adapt to the culture of a group if it does not suit you – I’m sure you will find another group that is talking about the same topic but will more closely match your personality.

 Note what gets attention and feedback from other members.
 Very long posts or too many questions in one post usually pass without any interaction.

 You must understand what the group hosts and other members care about and why they are in the group.
 If you want these members to be on your email list, to be their Virtual Assistant or do something else for them, you need to know exactly what they are looking for in the group.